DIY Crackle Finish with School Glue

-Celebrating back to school with a fun DIY tutorial on creating a crackle finish with school glue and a chalk type paint.
+DIY Crackle Finish.
+Celebrating back to school with a fun DIY crackle finish with school glue and Bungalow 47 chalk type paint.

 Read on for additional application techniques.